cp2k/dbcsr/src/acc/libsmm_acc/tune/README.md

 #### 7. Merge new parameters with original parameter-file

-Run `tune_merge.py` to merge the new parameters with the original ones:
+Run `tune_merge.py` to merge the new parameters with the original ones, within the directory `parameters`.

 ```bash
 $ ./tune_merge.py